-This state has grown Soooo much, that when the 2010 Census maps were drawn up, and analyzed, it showed that 21 Communities in NC was scheduled to lose the opportunity to get mortgage loans approved using the USDA Home Loan Program.¬† When are the USDA Home Loan Map Changes In NC going into effect? … starting September 30, 2013.¬†
+This state has grown Soooo much, that when the 2010 Census maps were drawn up, and analyzed, it showed that 21 Communities in NC was scheduled to lose the opportunity to get mortgage loans approved using the USDA Home Loan Program.
+When are the USDA Home Loan Map Changes In NC going into effect? … starting September 2020.

-Congress passed the Senate USDA Appropriations bill, S.2375 which included a grandfathering provision.¬† The provision is for places that have gained population and would otherwise become ineligible for USDA Home Loans.¬† This bill would keep them eligible through the end of August in 2014.
+Congress passed the Senate USDA Appropriations bill, S.2375 which included a grandfathering provision.
+The provision is for places that have gained population and would otherwise become ineligible for USDA Home Loans.
+This bill kept these communities eligible through the end of August in 2014.
 AFTER THAT MOMENT… USDA Home Loan Maps in North Carolina have slowly been changing each year as new census data is released.

 - Holly Springs